Gihwan-K/gene-prioritization-ml/README.md

 **Leak-free fold-local features.** Guilt-by-association (mean co-expression with the positive seed set) and guilt-by-homology (best DIAMOND bitscore to a positive) are both *label-derived*.
 They are recomputed inside every CV fold using only that fold's training positives.
-Computing them once on the full label set -the common shortcut- leaks the answer.
+Computing them once on the full label set — the common shortcut — leaks the answer.

 **Model.** `HistGradientBoostingClassifier`, class-balanced, scored by PR-AUC